ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 ## Criteria

 These frameworks are very different from a developer's perspective.
 This is a developer blog and portfolio site and I only work on it when my kids are asleep or I have a few minutes of free time.
 Because my time is limited, I prioritize level of effort when deciding which framework to use.
+WordPress solves problems that I don't have when making a developer blog and portfolio website.

 I've chosen to compare them in the following areas:

 1. Writing experience
 2. Content discovery
 3. Custom theme development
-4. Hosting
+4. Forms and Email
-5. Maintenance
+5. Cost, Hosting, and Maintenance
-6. Cost
-7. Analytics
+6. Analytics
-8. Security
+7. Security

 ## Writing Experience